smhurf/lewagon_challenges/05-ML/02-Fundamentals-of-Machine-Learning/README.md

 # Machine Learning Fundamentals

-In the following challenges, you will make prediction using these 3 classic models:
+In the following challenges, you will train and score 3 Machine Learning models:

 - Linear Regression
-- Logistic Regression (and also multi-class application)
+- Logistic Regression (binary and multiclass!)
-- k-NN
+- K-Nearest-Neighbours

-You will also build your first Learning curve!
+You will also use Learning Curves to diagnose model performance, and make predictions on new data!

 Your turn 🚀